by Janice Jones |Last Updated 12-20-2022

-The Basketweave Knit Stitch is a fun beginner stitch that requires you to know how to make the knit and purl stitches.
+The basketweave knit stitch requires you to know how to make the knit and purl stitches.
 It does require a little counting and the ability to keep track of rows and stitches.
 That's all.

 I think it is fairly obvious why it is called the basketweave stitch and the nice thing about this stitch is that you can create it in many variations.
 I'm presenting one, with two variations that you can try, but once you've mastered it, you will be able to move on and even create your design.